 In this article I give instruction for a scanning technique I have used for many years to help balance the body/spirit connection.
 I do this exercise each night while laying in my bed before I sleep.

-Note: Doing my body scan exercise at bedtime will work well for anyone who doesn't fall asleep easily, but for those who tend to fall asleep quickly upon hitting the pillow, sitting upright in a chair is probably best.
-Basically this exercise is to bring body and spirit into balance.
+Note: Doing my body scan exercise at bedtime will work well for anyone who doesn't fall asleep easily, but for those who tend to fall asleep quickly upon hitting their head to the pillow, sitting upright in a chair is a better alternative.
+The primary purpose of this exercise is to bring body and spirit into balance.

 Diagnostic in nature, this body scan will help you become more fully aware of both subtle and not-so-subtle sensations of your physical body.
-This is an excellent tool in identifying physical stresses and upsets, especially those underlying imbalances you may not be aware of.
+This is an excellent tool for identifying all physical stresses and upsets, especially those underlying imbalances you may not be aware of.
 Pain can be so overwhelming in one part of the body that the rest of the body gets neglected.
-The body scan is an exercise in assembling the larger hurts alongside the minutest details of stresses that you may have overlooked within your body.
+The body scan is an exercise in assembling the larger hurts alongside the minutest details of stresses which you may have overlooked within your body.
 It is helpful to bring our awareness to the less obvious.

 Be prepared to be amazed at the discoveries that you will make about your body during this process.

 Begin your body scan by diverting your thoughts away from any mental chatter, switch gears by first focusing on your feet.
-Don't rush this process.
-Take your time moving from each part of your body.
-Also, you don't need to touch yourself, just allow your mind to switch focus from wherever it is.
+Do not rush!
+During the process you will slowly change your focus from one part of your body to the next.
+Also, you don't need to touch yourself, the scan is mental.
+Allow your mind to switch focus from wherever it is.
 Begin with your feet and move upwards.

-Notice the soles of your feet, your toes, in-between your toes, the top of your feet, the back of your ankle.
+Notice the soles of your feet, your toes, in-between your toes, the top of your feet, ankles, and heel.

-Once you have a made a strong connection with your feet you may then move your attention upwards to your ankle... switching all your focus from your feet to the lower legs, then move onto your knee caps, behind your knees, your thighs, and so on.
+Once you have a made a strong connection with your feet move your attention upwards past your ankle... switching all your focus from your feet to the lower legs, then move onto your knee caps, behind your knees, your thighs, and so on.

-Once you have moved through your torso and up to your neck, drop your focus at your fingertips.
+Once you have moved your attention through your torso and up to your neck, drop your focus at your fingertips.
 Move up your attention through the length of the fingers and into the hands (tops of hands and palms).
-Continue your energy scan up your arms and shoulders, returning your attention once again to your neck before finishing up with your focus on face and scalp.
+Continue your energy scan up your arms and at the shoulders, returning your attention once again to your neck before finishing up with your focus on face, ears, and scalp.